 The NPS will be partnering with the U.S. Department of Health & Human Services, D.C.
-Fire & EMS, and Arlington County Fire Department, as well as over 100 EMS volunteers from the following organizations: D.C.
-Department of Health Rapid Emergency Response Team, Sterling Volunteer Rescue Crew, Montgomery County First Aid Unit Explorer Post 521, Bethesda-Chevy Chase Bicycle Emergency Response Team, and NPS Trail Patrol, to provide medical services on the National Mall and along the GWMP.
-First aid tents will be clearly identified by red banners with a white cross, or a white banner with a red cross.
+Fire & EMS, and Arlington County Fire Department, as well as over 100 EMS volunteers to provide medical services on the National Mall and along the George Washington Memorial Parkway.
+Medical Aid Stations will be clearly identified by red banners with a blue star of life on it.

 Precautions against the heat

 Summer temperatures in the nation's capital can climb well above 90 degrees Fahrenheit, but with the humidity, it can feel close to or more than 100 degrees.
 Sunburn, heat exhaustion, and heat stroke can result from excessive heat exposure.
 Senior citizens and those suffering from chronic medical conditions may be more susceptible.

 Take the following precautions to protect yourself against the heat:

 - Bring a water bottle and drink water throughout the day even when you are not thirsty

 - Minimize consumption of beverages containing caffeine or alcohol